mysticole928/CrowdStrike-CNAPP/IOA/CSPM-IOA.md

     --cidr 0.0.0.0/0
 ```

-As with the authorize command, when successful, the output will contain: `Return: true`.
+As with the authorize command, when successful, the output contains: `Return: true`.